 7.2 Is there a requirement in the legislation for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
-If so, what companies are affected, what information should be disclosed, from what date and how?
+If so, what companies are affected (i.e. do these requirements apply to companies that have not yet been granted a marketing authorisation and/ or to foreign companies), what information should be disclosed, from what date and how?

 The Codes of GPP and GPI allow CETIFARMA to require members to record any valuable support given to healthcare professionals, institutions or patient organisations.
-According to their guidelines, members will make information concerning donations granted available to the public on yearly basis in order to promote transparency.
+According to their guidelines, members will make information concerning donations granted available to the public on a yearly basis in order to promote transparency.